BendeguzToth/Xcuuuse/README.md

 # Xcuuuse
 Xcuuuse is a proof checker for natural deduction (currently supporting propositional logic).
-Given a `.proof` file (specifications below), it is able to assess whether the line reasoning is correct.
+Given a `.proof` file (specifications below), it is able to assess whether the line of reasoning is correct.

 ## Informal description
-The program is provided with a file containing a (partial) proof, and evaluates whether the lines are correctly derived (proof rules has been applied correctly).
+The program is provided with a file containing a (partial) proof, and evaluates whether the lines are correctly derived (proof rules have been applied correctly).

 ### Propositional formulas
 The basic unit of a propositional formula is the atomic proposition.
-Such a proposition is denoted with a capital letter, followed by a sequence of zero or more digit or apostrophe.
-So `P` is a valid formula, and so is `P2`, `P'` but also `P32''32'''4'`.
-More complicated formulas can be built up of these, by combining them using conjunction, disjunction, negation, implication and equivalence.
+Such a proposition is denoted with a capital letter, followed by a sequence of zero or more digits or apostrophes. `P` is a valid formula, and so is `P2`, `P'` but also `P32''32'''4'`.
+More complicated formulas can be built up of these atomic propositions, by combining them using conjunction, disjunction, negation, implication and equivalence.
 There are several symbols for each of these operations:
 * Negation: `~` `-`
 * Conjunction: `&` `/\`
 * Disjunction: `v` `\/`
 * Implication: `=>` `->`
 * Equivalence: `=` `<=>`

 `P&Q` is an example of a more complex formula.
-When a statement contains of more than one operators, it is parsed according to the standard priorities: Negation binds stronger then conjunction, that is stronger than disjunction, that is stronger than implication, that is stronger than eqivalence.
+When a statement contains of more operators, it is parsed according to the standard priorities: Negation binds stronger then conjunction, that is stronger than disjunction, that is stronger than implication, that is stronger than eqivalence.
 Implication and equivalence associate to the right, the rest associates to the left.
 Parentheses can be used to give some parts a higher priority.
 Example of such a formula: `(P&(QvR) => T) => W`.

 ### Global structure of a proof
 The proof starts with stating the premises and the supposed conclusion.
 Note that a proof does not necessarily have to have premises, but it must have exactly one conclusion.
 A line is generally built up of 3 distinct parts: a line number (numbering must start with 1 on the top of the file, and getting incremented by 1 every new line), a propositional formula, and a justification of that formula. `Number   Formula  Justification`.
 The file starts with a premise (if there is any), and, because we don't need to derive those, we just put `p` for justification.
 After that comes the conclusion.
 This is a somewhat special line, as it does not require any line number and justification, but it starts with a special symbol `|-` and is followed by a formula.
 An example of stating the assumption and the conclusion: